Life Esidimeni scandal

 The Life Esidimeni tragedy involved the deaths of 144 people at psychiatric facilities in the Gauteng province of South Africa from causes including starvation and neglect.
 The tragedy takes its name from Life Esidimeni, a subsidiary of Life Healthcare, the private healthcare provider from which some 1 500 state patients were removed in the first half of 2016.
 The patients were relocated to cheaper care centres, many of which were later found to be unlicensed and grossly under-resourced.
 The incident has been called "the greatest cause of human rights violation" in democratic South Africa, and stimulated discussion about the care of psychiatric and other state patients.
 As of 2021, no criminal charges had been laid against any individuals involved, but a judicial inquest into the deaths was ongoing.
+In 2024, a judge ruled that former MEC Qedani Mahlangu and Makgoba Manamela (former head of mental health in Gauteng) could be prosecuted for the deaths of the patients.

 The "Mental Health Marathon Project"

 In October 2015, the provincial Department of Health in Gauteng announced the termination of its outsourced care contract with a private health care provider, Life Esidimeni, which had been providing specialised psychiatric care to state patients.
 According to the Gauteng Member of the Executive Council (MEC) for Health, Qedani Mahlangu, the political head of the Department, the Department terminated the contract to save money and enact a policy of "deinstitutionalising" psychiatric patients.
 Between March and June 2016, about 1 500 psychiatric patients (up to 1 700 on some accounts) were moved out of Life Esidimeni and into the care of over 100 different NGOs, psychiatric hospitals, and community care facilities.
 This mass transfer of patients was known in the Department as the "Gauteng Mental Health Marathon Project."
 Later investigation revealed many attempts to warn the Department of the consequences of transferring patients to NGOs incapable of providing the specialised care they required, including court actions by civil society organisations and patients' families to interdict the transfers.
 In one instance, the Department avoided an interdict by coming to a court settlement it was later found to have dishonoured.

 It later transpired that many of the centres which received patients were unlicensed or fraudulently licensed, while others transparently lacked the skills, resources, and patient records to provide adequate care.
 Family members of deceased patients reported that they had seen patients walking around naked, that one NGO gave the set of medications to every patient, and that bodies were badly decomposed.
 The 2018 arbitration report found that 144 people had died, and that many others had been exposed to trauma.
 According to death certificates, patients died of causes including hypothermia and dehydration, although many certificates listed natural causes.